doctorfree/Obsidian-Media-Vault/README.md

 The Obsidian Media Vault includes entries from several media libraries including my Books, CDs, Vinyl records, Apple Music, Roon Audio System, and Beets music libraries.
 See the [Process section below](#process) for details on this vault setup procedure.

+### Apple

+An XML format export of an Apple Music library can be generated in Apple Music by selecting `File -> Library -> Export Library`.
+Included in this repository are several scripts used to convert and process the Apple Music XML export into Markdown.
+These can be found in the `Tools/Apple/` folder.

+### Beets

+To index and categorize a [Beets music library](https://beets.io/), the [MusicPlayerPlus](https://github.com/doctorfree/MusicPlayerPlus#readme) package can be used.
+MusicPlayerPlus provides command line utilities that can be used to query, list, and manage various aspects of a Beets library.
+The scripts used to produce the Beets markdown for this repository can be found in `Tools/Beets/`.

 ### Books

 The 'Books' subfolder of this Obsidian vault was created by exporting my Goodreads library of books to CSV.
 I then used [csvkit](https://csvkit.readthedocs.io/en/latest) and command line tools to convert the CSV format Goodreads data to Markdown.
 Each Markdown document created in this way contains extensive metadata that can be used to query the vault with Dataview.

+### CD

+My CDs are catalogued in [Collectorz](https://cloud.collectorz.com).
+See [Process.md](Process.md) for details on how to export a Collectorz library.

+### Roon

+To index and categorize a [Roon Audio System](https://roonlabs.com) library, the [RoonCommandLine](https://github.com/doctorfree/RoonCommandLine#readme) package was used.
+RoonCommandLine provides command line utilities that can be used to list various aspects of a Roon library.
+The scripts used to produce the Roon markdown for this repository can be found in `Tools/Roon/`.

+#### Playlists

+Playlists from the Roon Audio System were generated using the [RoonCommandLine](https://github.com/doctorfree/RoonCommandLine#readme) command `roon -l playtracks`.

+### Vinyl

+My vinyl records are catalogued in [Discogs](https://www.discogs.com).
+See [Process.md](Process.md) for details on how to export a Discogs library.

 ## Structure